jadecobra/python_tdd_exercises/source/data_structures/index.rst

 ----

-Would you like to :ref:`test None: the simplest data structure?<None>`
+:ref:`Would you like to test None: the simplest data structure?<None>`